Travel Product Reviews

 My first wears

-At long last, when originally reviewing my Allbirds, I got to see how the Mizzles performed in bad weather.
+Well, at long last after originally reviewing my Allbirds, I got to see first hand how the Mizzles performed in bad weather.
 On our nightly walk following a heavy rain, we encountered a few puddles that I had no problem navigating with my new shoes.
 Moreover, the following night, we were walking in a light rain (plus some more puddles), yet my feet remained dry.
 Of course, I was still curious about just how much water the shoes could handle without letting any in.
 So, what better way to do that than to stick them under the sink?
 Sure enough, even with the faucet at full blast, no moisture made its way through, which is pretty darn impressive.
 You can see it for yourself in my video review below:

 A snow experiment